 The storm must have passed to the north as I didn’t see any rain at all while eating.
 Afterwards I headed through the now ghost town of a park to El Toro which was closed (along with everything else) but had a small gathering of people in front of the entrance.
 I still had half a soda left so I leaned on a railing and watched the lightning from the storm as it moved away.

 After waiting for a bit I happened to look west only to see another storm in the distance; okay, it could just be far away.
 After a waiting a bit more I again looked west and saw that said storm was now much closer.
 I then realized that the outdoor rides were not going to open again that night and decided to just head out.
-By the time I got to my car, the storm was basically set to slam into the park and was spitting out lightning bolts all over the place (none of which I caught on video, what else is new.)
+By the time I got to my car, the storm was basically set to slam into the park and was spitting out lightning bolts all over the place.
 In the end I outran the storm on I-195 and didn’t see a drop of rain from it.

 Well…it was an interesting visit.